IAAA-Lab/SyWeDaG/README.md

-# MeteoSynthetic - Synthetic Weather Scenario Generator
+# SyWeDaG: Synthetic Weather Data Generator

 A desktop application for generating and visualizing synthetic meteorological scenarios using historical weather data from multiple sources (AEMET for Spain, extensible to other countries).